maxgoedjen/Shakedown/README.md

 ### Reporting Method

 It is highly recommended to configure a reporter to suit your specific needs.
-Shakedown currently ships with two reporters: email and YouTrack.

 #### Configuring the Reporter